 "There's a great leadership here and I have a lot to learn.
 But I'll give the team all the support it needs to be successful on the pitch."

-Khan, who also owns NFL franchise Jacksonville Jaguars, said the takeover is something that will last long in his memory but refused to reveal how much he had paid to acquire the club.
+Khan, who also owns the NFL's Jacksonville Jaguars, said the takeover is something that will last long in his memory but refused to reveal how much he had paid to acquire the club.